LukeLambert/fly-dev-tunnel/README.md

 Note: The default config sets Fly as your DNS resolver.
 If you don’t need Fly’s internal DNS features, edit `fly.conf` and comment out the DNS line with a pound sign (`#`).

 Finally, setup the tunnel in WireGuard:
-- On Mac or Windows, open the WireGuard app and click "Import Tunnel(s) from File".
-Once imported, click "Activate" to connect.
+- On Mac or Windows, open the WireGuard app and click `Import Tunnel(s) from File`.
+Once imported, click `Activate` to connect.
 - On Linux, [use the command line](https://fly.io/docs/reference/wireguard/).

 ## 3. Create the reverse proxy app